djfarly/gatsby-plugin-graphql-preview/README.md

 ## To do

 - Configuration
-  - Add option to set or transform path for preview pages
+  - Add option to set or transform path for preview pages (currently hardcoded)
-  - Add option for custom PreviewUI component
+  - Add option for custom PreviewUI component (currently hardcoded)
 - Improve documentation and add examples
+- Add tests
+- Create cool example gif